Applications for this session will be accepted through June 30, 2015

 - Have fun!

-Learn the types of legal structures, disadvantages and advantages.
 Learn about global economics and why money and ideas move faster today than at any time before.
-What is ethical behavior in business and why I should care about it.
+What is ethical behavior in business and why I should care about it?

 Public Speaking - Presentation Skills Workshop